ItsPatrq/minimal-categorized/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+This theme is based on separating content into categories, which is later shown on separated sites designated to the specific content type.

+As for now, theme allows to use two main categories that will be displayed on home screen and more categories displayed only in menu to further separate content.
+Those are defined in `_data/menu.yml`.

+Structure of `_data/menu.yml`:
+TODO

+Structure of `_data/metaData.yml`:
+TODO

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/ItsMeaga1n/minimal-categorized).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development